Quick start

 Templates that start with a capital letter are assigned to some post type or archive type, in the following way:

-- 404 → Page not found
+- Page: 404 → Page not found

-- Archive → “archive” pages
+- All archives → “archive” pages

 - Index → Default blog layout